Punktum-dk/epp-service-specification/NIS2-EPP-documentation.md

-# NIS2 EPP documentation - EPP 5.2.0 -en
+# NIS2 EPP documentation - EPP 5.2.0

 This document describes the new EPP extensions being introduced as part of the NIS2 updates.